 Veterinarians call it a dietary indiscretion.
 While that's a nice technical term, you probably want to know if it's something you should be concerned about.
 The answer depends on what your furry friend has eaten.

-Eating Something in the Yard: Dealing With Doggie Dietary Indiscretion
+Dealing With Dietary Indiscretion

 Toxin Ingestion or Exposure

-Call your veterinarian immediately.
+Call your veterinarian immediately if your pet ingested anything that is possibly toxic.
 Some toxins, such as antifreeze, are immediately life-threatening, while others take time for signs to develop.

 While some items aren't an immediate emergency, others, such as a sharp object, are.